About me

 How we’ll work together

-Sessions can take place in-person or online; many say that face-to-face therapy allows for a therapeutic relationship to develop more quickly as well as providing a safe space outside of the day-to-day routine, whilst working online might allow for more flexibility, especially for those who are time-poor.
+• Sessions can take place in-person or online; many say that face-to-face therapy allows for a therapeutic relationship to develop more quickly as well as providing a safe space outside of the day-to-day routine, whilst working online might allow for more flexibility.
 It’s worth thinking about what would work best for you.

-This said, for session 1, I suggest that we meet one another with no expectation of commitment which will allow you to decide whether or not you wish to continue (in fact, it’s highly normal to try out a few different therapists whilst you figure out what works for you, so don’t be afraid to engage with a few therapists in this way!).
-I offer a reduced fee for this initial “trial” session.
+• This said, for session 1, I suggest that we meet one another with no expectation of commitment which will allow you to decide whether or not you wish to continue (in fact, it’s highly normal to try out a few different therapists whilst you figure out what works for you, so don’t be afraid to engage with a few therapists in this way!).
+I offer a reduced fee for this “trial” session - see below.

-I offer a free, 15-minute chat for anyone wishing to find out more / speak with me before committing to a full session.
-Scroll down for details.
+• I offer a free, 15-minute consultation for anyone wishing to ask questions / find out more about how we might work together before committing to a full session.

-I also offer 50-minute, walk-and-talk therapy sessions in and close to Victoria Park, East London.
-This can be a great alternative to the more “typical” therapy format of sitting in a room (i.e. for people who might struggle to sit still for this long, for new parents who might struggle with childcare arrangements and for those who feel more comfortable talking about sensitive topics whilst walking side-by-side).
-It is, understandably, much more difficult to ensure full confidentiality in such a setting and as a result, this format may not be appropriate for all.
-If this is of interest to you, please drop me an email and we can discuss whether walk-and-talk therapy might be appropriate for you.
+• I also offer 50-minute, walk-and-talk therapy sessions around Victoria Park, East London on weekdays and some evenings.
+This can be a great alternative to the more typical therapy format of sitting in a room (especially for people who might struggle to sit still for this long, for new parents who might struggle with childcare arrangements and for those who feel more comfortable talking about sensitive topics whilst walking side-by-side).
+It is, of course, much more difficult to ensure full confidentiality in such a setting and as a result, this format may not be appropriate for all.
+Please drop me an email or book a 15-minute consultation and we can discuss whether walk-and-talk therapy feels appropriate.

 Pricing